TwBurn/cdi-docs/ma_cbnd.md

 the supplied stream, it will start correcting the timing parameters with a given delta value.
-This delta value is defined as SCR(j) - SCR(i) and is given in a resolution of 22.
-5 kHz.
-SCR( j) is the value of the first sector of the new data and SCR(i) is the value of the SCR of the sector that would have been supplied next if no jump was done.
+This delta value is defined as SCR(j) - SCR(i) and is given in a resolution of 22.5 kHz.
+SCR(j) is the value of the first sector of the new data and SCR(i) is the value of the SCR of the sector that would have been supplied next if no jump was done.
 Initially the delta value is